isomerpages/mddi-corp/media-centre/press-releases/_posts/2025-01-17-post-Singapore Concludes Fruitful Chairmanship of the ASEAN Digital Ministers Meeting.md

 Their consistent excellence in digital content creation has earned them this recognition for the second consecutive year.
-AI Seer, making its first appearance as a finalist at the awards, has made significant strides in truth verification with their pioneering platform, <a href="http://Facticity.AI" rel="noopener noreferrer nofollow" target="_blank">Facticity.AI</a>.
-This achievement highlights</p>
-<p>their commitment to combating misinformation and enhancing the transparency
-and accuracy of information.</p>
+AI Seer, making its first appearance as a finalist at the awards, has made significant strides in truth verification with their pioneering platform, Facticity.AI.
+This achievement highlights their commitment to combating misinformation and enhancing the transparency and accuracy of information.</p>
 <p></p>
 </li>
 <li>